A remarkable story

 My son received the book, and when he had it unwrapped and placed in his hands, he sat before opening it and asked the spiritual world that he be able to absorb and understand the meaning of the words inside in order to have the help he needed.
 He read and reread and reread it again, and then one afternoon alone in his cell, as he explained to me, it was like an electric switch turned to “on”!
 A flood of recognition rushed over him as though he had been given a new set of eyes, a new brain, a new heart, a new being and purpose.
 He wrote an energetic, positive, stream of consciousness, six-page letter to his father and me.
 Gone like a darkened bird from the top of a roof, he did not sound like the same person.

 He took the book to his counseling session and told the counselor that if he read this book, he would think of approaching his psychological techniques in a totally different way.
 He gave his book to the counselor and in two weeks a dozen copies of the same book had been purchased through Amazon used books.
-The counselor expressed that he would and did change the way that he approached counseling sessions with the inmates based on his reading of the book and how it impressed him to change his techniques.
+The counselor expressed that he would and did change the way that he approached counseling sessions with people in prison based on his reading of the book and how it impressed him to change his techniques.

 My son declared to everyone he would never be violent or verbally abusive to anyone for the rest of his life.
 These are not solid words when you are incarcerated and everyone has an animal survival consciousness, waiting for the prey, looking for the attack, preparing for the most negative of circumstance.
 People challenged this odd behavior with the threat of beating him up, killing him, and setting him in different questionable circumstances.
 He held his peaceful ground.
-The inmates nicknamed him “Holy Man” and began to come to him asking questions, wanting answers, asking for help.
+The other men nicknamed him “Holy Man” and began to come to him asking questions, wanting answers, asking for help.
 He referred them over and over and over again to this book on anger.
 People read the book and contacted their families they had not spoken to in over a decade and asked them to read the book.
 It changed their lives as well.

 A race riot was brewing in the quad one evening; things were getting very negative and violent.
-My son jumped up on a table and invited everyone to look within and see who they were even if they were trapped in the circumstance of being bars and lack of freedom.
+My son jumped up on a table and invited everyone to look within and see who they were even if they were trapped in the circumstance of being behind bars and lacking freedom.
 He asked that a representative of every one of the races who felt they were an example of an intelligent and spiritual leader to come forward and to shake hands.
 All races were represented, and all shook hands.
 They began to shout from the tiers, “Holy Man!
 Holy Man!”
 He replied, “No it is not me!
 It is you—you made the decision to change in that moment, to change what you did and thought.”

 Even the police remarked that they had never had anyone turn things around using that approach and saw that there was something to this person.
 Every sentence, every paragraph, every focused presentation of the Dharma has been a life-altering present one gives oneself.